ljiro/SoilScan/README.md

 - ResNet50 – for soil color classification from images

-- ExytaTreeClassifier – for fertilizer recommendation based on soil classification
+- ExrtaTreeClassifier – for fertilizer recommendation based on soil classification

 - Python – backend logic and ML model hosting